 Madeleine is an accomplished sea rower who has competed in the World Gig Rowing Championships in the Isles of Scilly and encourages the next generation of sea rowers by coordinating her gig club’s youth team.
 Mum of two Madeleine also fundraises for, and supports, the Cerebral Palsy Plus charity where she has previously acted as chair and trustee.

 Madeleine's case experience

-Delayed diagnosis claim: As a result of mistakes in pathology reporting, Madeleine’s client received a delayed diagnosis of leukaemia which caused her death in a very short period of time.
-Had she been diagnosed sooner she would have survived and been able to continue her teaching career.
-Her husband pursued a claim for her estate and a settlement was agreed at a joint settlement meeting.
-This resulted in damages of £225,000 which included a claim for lost income until her retirement.
+- Represented a client who received a delayed diagnosis of leukaemia which caused her death in a very short period of time.
+Her husband pursued a claim for her estate and a settlement was agreed at a joint settlement meeting which resulted in damages of £225,000 which included a claim for lost income until her retirement.

 Madeleine is a member of the Association of Personal Injury Lawyers (APIL) and a member of the Law Society Clinical Negligence Panel.